defermelowie/defermelowie.github.io/site/content/about.md

 +++
-title = "Whoami"
+title = "$ whoami"
 transparent = true
 +++

-I'm a computer researcher at [KU Leuven](https://distrinet.cs.kuleuven.be/people/LowieDeferme) in Belgium :belgium:.
+I'm a researcher at [KU Leuven](https://distrinet.cs.kuleuven.be/people/LowieDeferme) in Belgium :belgium:.